 How much more frame do you need?
-For Metal Shed Wall Panels we would recommend a vertical stud every 400mm.
-This allows you to install your InstallStrip at 400mm intervals and provide 4 points of support to every 1.2m StoreWALL panel.
-Better still if the StoreWALL panels are 2.4m in length you would have 7 points of connection for each panel.
+For Metal Shed Wall Panels we would recommend a vertical stud every 400-500mm.
+This allows you to install your InstallStrip and provide 3 points of support to every 1.2m StoreWALL panel.
+Better still if the StoreWALL panels are 2.4m in length you would have 6 points of connection for each panel.

 Your StoreWALL InstallStrip can be screwed or bolted onto your additional vertical frame.
-Once this step is complete its as easy as hanging the garage wall panels and attaching your new StoreWALL accessories to hang you storage items.
+Once this step is complete it’s as easy as hanging the garage wall panels and attaching your new StoreWALL accessories to hang your storage items.

 In early July a lady from Ghin Ghin in regional Victoria called me and wanted to see our panels.
 During her visit, she explained that she had a metal shed filled with gardening tools stored on the floor.
 Her goal was to have them all hanging on the wall using a garage wall storage system like StoreWALL.